Ghana

 As of early December, there have been four confirmed flights to Ghana that have carried at least a combined 60 third country nationals, many of whom had been granted withholding of removal or protection under the Convention Against Torture by U.S. immigration judges.

 Ghana has deported the transferred individuals to their home countries or other third countries even though the Ghanaian foreign minister initially promised to provide the transferred West Africans access to “safe haven.”
-Prior to their deportation, Ghana detained some in a military camp under harsh conditions, with limited ability to communicate with family members and their attorneys.
+Prior to their deportation, Ghana detained some in a military camp under harsh conditions (no reliable power or running water) and with limited ability to communicate with family members and their attorneys.
 In the military camp, one woman sent to Ghana on the November flight was so terrified of being returned to her home country—where she believed she would be killed—that she attempted suicide and was hospitalized before ultimately being deported to her home country.
-The Ghanaian authorities refused to reveal the whereabouts of 45 additional people transferred by the United States after the first flight to Ghana, amounting to enforced disappearances.
-Individuals on the October flight were reportedly held under armed guard at a hotel.
+The Ghanaian authorities refused to reveal the whereabouts of 45 additional people transferred by the United States after the first flight to Ghana, amounting to enforced disappearances. l.
+Upon arrival in Ghana, individuals on the November flight were taken to a guarded hotel and told by Ghana immigration officers that they would be sending them all back to their countries of origin.

-U.S. officials carried out the forced transfers in blatant disregard of the risk of chain refoulement.
-According to court filings, the United States pulled the ten individuals on the September 5th flight from a U.S. detention center in the middle of the night and forced them onto a military cargo plane without telling them where they were going or allowing them access to their attorneys.
+U.S. officials carried out the forced transfers to Ghana in blatant disregard of the risk of this chain refoulement.
+According to court filings, the United States pulled the fourteen individuals on the September 5 flight from a U.S. detention center in the middle of the night and forced them onto a military cargo plane without telling them where they were going or allowing them access to their attorneys.
 Four men who resisted boarding the plane were placed in straightjackets.
-At least one person was not given their identification documents.
 Once the plane was en route to Ghana, U.S. agents informed them that they would be taken first to Ghana, and then to their home countries.
 A Nigerian man who had been granted withholding of removal reported that on the plane: “I told the officers repeatedly that I was afraid for my life.
 He told me that he didn’t care, and that when we got to Ghana we would then go to our respective countries of origin.”
+When he protested in fear that Ghanaian authorities would repatriate him to persecution in Gambia, a man who won withholding of removal and had a heart condition was tackled by ICE and placed in a straightjacket for the November flight to Ghana.

 The forced transfers by the United States to Ghana have been carried out under an informal arrangement between the two countries.
 Although no public agreement exists, the two governments reportedly exchanged diplomatic notes and a memorandum of understanding.
 According to reporting, Ghana agreed to receive West African nationals, who could enter visa-free for 90 days under the Economic Community of West African States protocol.
 It claimed that it did not receive any financial compensation for receiving third country nationals.
-U.S. officials said they had received diplomatic assurances that Ghana would not send transferred individuals to countries where they might face torture but have refused to make these assurances public.
+U.S. officials said they had received diplomatic assurances that Ghana would not send transferred individuals to countries where they might face persecution or torture but have refused to make these assurances public.
+The only document made public about the agreement through a federal court order is a declaration by a State Department Africa bureau official dated September 13, 2025 – several days before Ghana forcefully deported to Togo the first group transferred by the United States – that stated “the U.S. government received diplomatic assurances from the Government of Ghana, communicated to the U.S. government by diplomatic note” and has not “made any additional efforts” to protect those transferred by the U.S. to Ghana from refoulement.

 The forced transfers to Ghana are part of DHS’s broader practice of deporting individuals with final orders of removal, including those granted withholding of removal or CAT protection.
 In these cases, DHS sends people to third countries that were never identified as potential destinations during their immigration proceedings.
 These removals take place without prior notice or an opportunity for the individuals to present a fear claim specific to the third country.
 This practice denies people due process and creates the risk that they will be sent to persecution and torture.
 It violates the Immigration and Nationality Act (INA), the Foreign Affairs Reform and Restructuring Act, Constitutional due process protections, and international treaty obligations codified in U.S. law including the prohibition on refoulement.
 This practice was challenged before a U.S. federal district court in Massachusetts in D.V.D. v.
 DHS, leading the court to enjoin third country removals without notice or opportunity to raise a fear claim, but the Supreme Court stayed the injunction in June 2025 pending a decision on the merits.
 With the stay in place, DHS has deported people to Ghana without notice or an opportunity to claim fear.